What is Capital Reserve?

 - Sometimes, it is not created for any particular long-term project.
 Rather when a company feels that they need to be prepared for any economic instability, inflation, recession, or cut-throat competition, they can set aside money from the profits they make on selling off assets or from purchasing a small company and can create a reserve.

 - Capital reserve accounting can also be used for mitigating any capital losses.
 Since the profits on the sale of assets are not always received in the monetary value, they are caught in the books of the accounts.
-It is similar with the losses on sale of assets.
-So, using the capital reserve, the company can set off the capital losses.
+It is similar to the losses on the sale of assets.
+So, using these reserves, the company can set off capital losses.

 For example, let’s say that MNC Company has made a profit of $20,000 on the sale of an old fixed asset.
 But, it also has expected that they would incur a loss of $18,000 for the sale of old machinery because it has almost become obsolete.